ThanasisMattas/smartflow/README.md

 the successive states of the fluid.

-[SWE] is a Computational Fluid Dynamics (CFD) problem, which models the surface of the water and consists in a coupled system of three hyperbolic Partial Differential Equations (PDEs).
+[SWE] is a Computational Fluid Dynamics (CFD) problem, which models the surface of the water via a coupled system of three hyperbolic Partial Differential Equations (PDEs).

 | requirements           |
 | ---------------------- |